Batteries are the lifeline to substations, providing backup power. I’m going to go over a typical substation battery sizing calculation.

 Low voltage power schematic with a DC panel

-- Keep microprocessor relays, control circuits, emergency lighting, and communication equipment powered up
+- Keep microprocessor relays, control circuits, emergency lighting, and communication equipment powered up.

 Substation battery sizing calculation

-Now, we’ll go over the loads for our substation battery sizing calculation.
+With that out of the way, let’s jump into the loads for our substation battery sizing calculation.

 Continuous load list